RichardGladson/ESP32-Negator/README.md

 Operates on **2.4Ghz** frequency only

 ### Guardrails:
+### NOT IMPLEMENTED YET DO NOT TAKE FOR GRANTED
 * Broadcasts **3** fake Wi-Fi networks only
 * 500ms delay to prevent interference

 ## Hardware
 * ESP32 WROOM